-Microwaves are like TV waves or light-waves.
-You can't see them but you can see what they do

-A mangnetron in the microwave oven produces microwaves.
-The microwave move into the oven where they are scattered or stirred by a mode mixer (like a fan).
+Microwaves are like TV waves or light waves.
+You can't see them, but you can see what they do.
+A magnetron in the microwave oven produces microwaves.
+The microwaves move into the oven where they are scattered or stirred by a mode mixer (like a fan).
 Microwaves bounce off metal oven walls and are absorbed by food.